kris-2211/Design-Patterns/README.md

   - When a class can't anticipate the class of objects it must create.
   - When a class wants its subclasses to specify the objects it creates.
   - When delegating responsibility to helper subclasses.
+- **Example**
+  Factory Method: A framework for applications that can present multiple documents uses abstract Application and Document classes.
+Concrete application subclasses (like DrawingApplication) override an abstract CreateDocument factory method in the Application class to return the appropriate concrete Document subclass (like DrawingDocument) when a new document is needed.

 # Flyweight